 Music Education students join the Acadia Youth Band and play instruments other than their major instrument in either 3rd or 4th year.
+This course usually runs concurrent with MUSI 43A3.
 Students may take this course more than once, at the discretion of the School.